Year 1 Medicine Information (Clayton)

 Applicants should note that acceptance of the offer of a place in the Monash medical course indicates acceptance of the subsequent clinical placement allocation.

-The Social Justice Unit provides students with disability support.
+Disability Support Services provides students with disability support.
 Students with short or long term disabilities should refer to their website for details about how to register.

 Aboriginal or Torres Strait Islander Students

 The Yulendj Indigenous Engagement Unit provides students who identify as Aboriginal or Torres Strait Islander with a range of support services, including academic tutoring.

 Applicants who are under 17 years of age at the time of commencement in the course will be required to meet with the Deputy Dean (Monash School of Medicine), or representative, and may have additional requirements, such as deferral of their place in the course imposed on them.

 All medical students in Australia are required to be registered with the Medical Board of the Australian Health Practitioner Regulation Agency (AHPRA).
 Registration is undertaken by the University annually.
 The register of students is not publicly available.

 As well as student registration, the National Medical Board also deals with notifications about students.
 Notifications can include students whose health is impaired, have been charged with an offence, or have contravened a condition of student registration.
 For further details see the AHPRA website.

 To register as a medical practitioner in Australia, graduates are required to demonstrate a high level of English language competency, for further information refer to the English Language Skills registration standards, available on the AHPRA website.